SomeStupidIdiot1/Ranker/README.md

 # Ranker

-Used to easily rank things with elo system
+Used to easily a list of items